daattali/beautiful-jekyll/registration.md

 **Template image and initial vector field estimation**

 Below is displayed the estimation of the initial momenta that wrap the template image to the image of a subject.
-The magnitude of the vectors was multiplied by 2 for visualization purposes.
+The magnitude of the vectors was multiplied by a factor of 2 or 3 for visualization purposes.

 <table>
 <tr>